TrashNetwork-IoT/trashnetwork-web/doc/MobileAPI-v1.md

 + `added_time`: added time of this commodity, UNIX timestamp format(second unit)
 + `title`: title of this commodity, string.
 + `credit`: credits needed to exchange one this commodity, integer.
-+ `thumbnail`: preview image data of this commodity encoded by base64, string.
++ `thumbnail`: (if any)preview image data of this commodity encoded by base64, string.

 Successful response example: